lmy-source/DSPF_OpenWorld_ReID/README.md

 In each training process, the network training needs to run "train.py" twice.
 In second time, you have to modify the setting of --pre_model into "the path of last model training in first time" and --learning_rate into 0.0001.

+Because there are 10 groups of tfrecord file, the training process needs to repeat 10 times.

 ## Testing
-After training twice, the last model training in second time will be used to extract features.
-You need to convert all the gallery and query images into the feature representataions with "FeatureExtraction.py":
+After training, the last models of each group will be used to extract features.

+You can convert all the gallery and query images in tfrecord files into the feature representataions with "FeatureExtraction.py":
 ```bash
 > python FeatureExtraction.py --record_dir "tfrecord files path" \
 --dataset "market or duke" \